1800546/BDE_Analyser/README.md

 Recommended System Configuration:

-The coding did not use any OS-specific libraries or featuers, so it should most likely be cross-platform, but that has not been tested yet.
+The coding did not use any OS-specific libraries or features, so it should most likely be cross-platform, but that has not been tested yet.
 So, for now, kindly follow the recommended system configuration.

 -Windows 10 x64 (https://www.microsoft.com/en-us/store/b/windows)